Psalm 22: 9-10

 One World Government? – New World Order?

-The only empire in the prophecies that is still future is the one represent by the rock not cut with hands Dan 2.
-Nearly everyone thinks this is the Millennial reign of Messiah.
+The only empire in the prophecies that is still future is the one represented by the rock not cut with hands, Dan.
+2. Nearly everyone thinks this is the Millennial reign of Messiah.
 There is no future human government like the New World Order or One World Government.
 No matter how much men may try, it is just not there.
-In fact the book of Daniel expressly says that it cannot happen.
-When speaking of the toes it says;
+In fact, the book of Daniel expressly says that it cannot happen.
+When speaking of the toes, it says—

 As you saw the iron mixed with miry clay, so they will mix with one another in marriage, but they will not hold together, just as iron does not mix with clayDan.
 2:43.

 Which pretty much sums up European history.
-They have mixed, but no matter how hard they try they have not been able to hold together.
-Not since the tower of Babel have men been able to hold themselves together.
+They have mixed, but no matter how hard they try, they have not been able to hold together.
+Not since the Fall of Rome have these nations been able to hold themselves together.
 [Gen 11] Charlemagne, Charles V, Louis XIV, Napoleon, and finally Hitler have all failed at this monumental task.
-The only way to accomplished this task, is to concede it to the One with a Rod of Iron.
+The only way to accomplish this task is to concede it to the One with a Rod of Iron.
 [Rev. 19:15] So we must wait till Shiloh come.

 The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.
 Gen. 49:10